CORE Blueprint Pilot Program

 How can my institution get involved?

-Almost 60 institutions of higher education are currently enrolled in the Culture of Respect Collective.
+More than 50 institutions of higher education are currently enrolled in the Culture of Respect Collective.
 The Collective, an expanded version of the CORE Blueprint program model, is available through an online platform with new programmatic components.
 Additionally, the 2nd editions of the CORE Blueprint and CORE Evaluation are now available.
 CORE Constructs, a suite of tools to support participants’ implementation efforts, are coming soon.